fenago/data-science/lab_guides/Lab_12.md

 Caption: Sum of Quantity per Country and StockCode

-We can see how many items have been sold for each country.
-We can note that Australia has sold the same quantity of products `20675`, `20676`, and `20677` (`216` each).
-This may indicate that these products are always sold together.

 We can add one more layer of information and get the number of items sold for each country, the product, and the date.
 To do so, we first